Haiku.lt

 Future E-Invoicing Improvements

-We’re actively working to expand Haiku.lt’s e-invoicing capabilities:
+We’re actively working to expand Haiku.lt’s e-invoicing capabilities based on user demand:

-ViDA compliance - As the EU finalizes its VAT in the Digital Age regulations, we’ll ensure Haiku.lt stays compliant with evolving requirements.
+Long-term ViDA Compliance - As the EU finalizes its VAT in the Digital Age regulations targeting full implementation by 2030, we’ll ensure Haiku.lt stays compliant with evolving requirements.

 We’re committed to making e-invoicing compliance as seamless as possible for our users.
 Our goal is to handle the technical complexity so you can focus on running your business.